sagemath/sagewiki_to_gh-2022-10-10/days103.md

 Nandita Sahajpal

 == Tickets ==
 Please add #sd103 to any tickets you are working on on trac.
-If your ticket needs review, added it to the list on the tickets page to advertise.
+If your ticket needs review, add it to the list on the tickets page to advertise.

 == Reimbursement info ==